gremelleDev/flow-app/README.md

 * **Core Campaign Management (CRUD)**: The foundational Create, Read, Update, and Delete functionality for Campaigns is complete.
     * We built a secure, full-featured backend API at `/api/campaigns`.
     * We implemented the `CampaignsPage` UI to display campaigns as cards and allow users to create them using a reusable modal.
-* **NEW — Campaign Editor Foundation**: Built the foundation for the Campaign Editor page, including the backend data model updates, routing, and a fully interactive UI for adding, deleting, and editing email steps within local component state.
-We've also hardened the UI with mobile-responsive layouts and safeguards like sequence limits.
+* **Campaign Editor MVP Complete**: Built a complete, end-to-end feature for editing campaign email sequences.
+This includes a fully interactive UI for adding, deleting, and editing email steps, and the ability to persist all changes to the backend with a "Save" button.
+The UI has also been hardened with responsive layouts and safeguards like sequence limits.

 ### What We're Currently Working On
-We are actively building the `feat/campaign-editor` branch.
-The UI for the **local state management** of the email sequence is now functionally complete.
-Users can currently add, delete, select, and edit email steps, and all changes are reflected instantly and reliably in the UI.
-All of this work is happening in local component state and is not yet persisted to the backend.
+The `feat/campaign-editor` branch is now **feature-complete**.
+All local state management and backend persistence for the Campaign Editor are working correctly.
+The final step before this feature can be merged is to improve the code's long-term health.

 ### Immediate Next Steps
-Our immediate goal is to complete the `feat/campaign-editor` feature.
-The final piece of this puzzle is to persist the user's changes to the backend.

-1.  **Add a "Save Campaign" Button**: We will add a "Save" button to the `CampaignEditorPage`.
-This button should be disabled by default and only become enabled when there are unsaved changes.
-2.  **Implement the Save Logic**: Clicking the "Save" button will call our existing `updateCampaign` API function, sending the entire campaign object with the updated `emails` array to be stored in Cloudflare KV.
+With the Campaign Editor now functionally complete, our immediate and final task for this feature is to refactor the main component to improve maintainability.

-3.  **Refactor the Campaign Editor**:
+1.  **Refactor the Campaign Editor**:
-    *   **Goal:** The `CampaignEditorPage.tsx` component is becoming large.
-Once the feature is functionally complete, we will immediately refactor it to improve maintainability.
+    *   **Goal:** The `CampaignEditorPage.tsx` component is large and responsible for too many things.
+We will refactor it before merging to ensure the codebase remains clean and easy to build upon.
     *   **Plan:**
         1. Create a new `EmailSequenceList.tsx` component for the left column.
         2. Create a new `EmailEditorForm.tsx` component for the right column.
         3. The parent `CampaignEditorPage.tsx` will become a cleaner "container" component, responsible only for state management and data fetching.
+2.  **Merge the `feat/campaign-editor` Branch**: Once the refactor is complete and verified, we will merge this feature into `main`.

 ### Big Milestones We're Aiming For
-After completing the Campaign Editor, we will continue building out the rest of the application's core functionality.
+After completing and refactoring the Campaign Editor, we will continue building out the rest of the application's core functionality.

 * **Subscriber Segmentation**:
     * Design and implement a system for adding tags and lists to subscribers.
     * Update the UI to allow for managing tags and filtering the subscriber list.
     * Connect campaigns to specific subscriber tags or lists.
+* **UX: "Unsaved Changes" Warning**:
+    * **Goal:** Prevent users from accidentally losing work by navigating away from an editor with unsaved changes.
+    * **Plan:**
+        1. Implement a custom hook (`useUnsavedChangesWarning`) that uses the browser's `beforeunload` event.
+        2. Integrate this hook into the `CampaignEditorPage` to show a native browser confirmation dialog if `hasUnsavedChanges` is true.
 * **Email Sending Engine**: Develop the core backend logic (likely using Cloudflare Cron Triggers) that will handle the scheduling and sending of all emails based on campaign rules.
 * **Full Super Admin Functionality**: Build out the `TenantsPage` to allow a super admin to view and manage data for different tenants.
 * **UI/UX Polish: Reusable Confirmation Modal**: